mkondratyev85/raster_tracer/README.md

 `b` - delete last segment

-`a` - switch between "trace" mode and "single-line" mode.
+`a` - switch between "trace" mode and "straight-line" mode.

 `Esc` - cancel tracing segment.
 Useful when raster_tracer struggles to find a good path between clicked points (Usually when points are far from each other).